RemiBou/remibou.github.io/_posts/2018-10-28-Change-Blazor-DLL-extension-with-ASPNET-Core.md

 ![Toss startup network tab](/images/Capture.png "Toss startup network tab")

 What we need to do happens on step 2 and 3 :
-- Change the file name in the json file ("Toss.Client.dll" becomes "Toss.Client.blazor")
+- On client side, when we request a dll change the extension to blazor
-- When a ".blazor" file is requested change it to ".dll"
+- On server siden When a ".blazor" file is requested change it to ".dll" so it matches the physical file name

 This is actually quite easy to do in ASPNET Core with the Url Rewriting engine which provides two ways of rewriting :
 - Changing an incoming request